BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/tabler-icons.md

 ---
-title: Tabler-Icons
+title: Tabler Icons
-description: How to install and configure Tabler-Icons for Blade Icons.
+description: How to install and configure Tabler Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Tabler-Icons]
+breadcrumbs: [Documentation, Families, Tabler Icons]
 ---

 ## Installation